HITECHCRIME/HC_SG97_Sherpa/README.md

 only way's now
 throws of dice
 getting worn out
-always lucking out
+always luck out
-getting all the slots for a mission pushing them ladders vain for a reason off to tones of crowd so gleeful

-at this ungodly hour - eyes on the mists of the frozen the unskilled will devour you better hold on sherpa's making safe passage
+getting all the slots for a mission pushing them ladders vain for a reason off the tones of crowd so gleeful eyes on the mists of the frozen at this ungodly hour the unskilled will devour you better hold on - sherpa's making safe passage

 ```